c3333/cpp-docs.de-de/docs/standard-library/type-traits-functions.md

 ### <a name="parameters"></a>Parameter

-*Ty*\
+*Genossenschaft*\
 Der abzufragende Typ.

 ### <a name="remarks"></a>Bemerkungen

-Eine Instanz des Typprädikats gilt, wenn der Typ *Ty* eine Klasse ist, die über einen Kopierzuweisungsoperator verfügt, andernfalls ist sie false.
-Entsprechung zu is_assignable\<Ty&, const Ty&>.
+Eine Instanz des typprädikats ist "true", wenn die *typität* eine Klasse ist, die einen Kopier Zuweisungs Operator aufweist; andernfalls "false".
+Entspricht is_assignable \<Ty&, const Ty&> .

 ## <a name="is_copy_constructible"></a><a name="is_copy_constructible"></a>is_copy_constructible